Kurt R. Loveless, M.B.A.

 Kurt R. Loveless, MBA, has been working in healthcare since 1991 after he graduated with a BA from UT Pan American in Edinburg, Texas.
 His first experience in healthcare was as an auditor, auditing the Edinburg Hospital.
 Mr. Loveless quickly discovered a passion for healthcare and went to work for the Edinburg Hospital in 1993.
 He went on to earn his MBA from Emporia State University, in Emporia, Kansas.
 Mr. Loveless has worked as a hospital CFO for 15 years, Regional Vice President for 8 years, CEO for seven years, and is currently serving as the CEO at Kane County Hospital in Kanab, Utah.

 Throughout his career, Mr. Loveless has served on numerous Boards of Directors.
-He served as President of the UT Pan American Alumni Association, Secretary for the Wichita American Red Cross board, and President of Two Rivers Youth Soccer Association.
+He served as President of the UT-Pan American Alumni Association, Secretary for the Wichita American Red Cross board, and President of the Two Rivers Youth Soccer Association.
 In addition, Mr. Loveless was a Rotarian, where he was both Secretary and President.
-Mr. Loveless has served in several board leadership positions for HFMA, Healthcare Financial Management Association.
+Mr. Loveless has served in several board leadership positions for HFMA, the Healthcare Financial Management Association.
 In his role as Regional Vice President, Mr. Loveless sat on 21 separate hospital and surgical center boards ranging from private equity companies to District, County, and 501c3 nonprofit boards.

 Mr. Loveless and his wife Taffy Loveless, reside in Kanab, Utah where they enjoy their work and service in the community.
 They also enjoy the outdoors and hiking.
 Mr. Loveless considers himself a servant leader and finds that being available to help others be successful is his greatest personal success in business.
 He loves being a coach and mentor to young professionals who are building their careers.

-Ivette Lopez, PhD
+Dr. Ivette Lopez, Ph.D.

-Ivette Amelia López, PhD, MPH is a Professor of Public Health at University of Utah Department of Family and Preventive Medicine.
+Ivette Amelia López, PhD, MPH is a Professor of Public Health at the University of Utah Department of Family and Preventive Medicine.
 She is also the Director of the Utah Area Health Education Centers.
 Dr. López was born and raised in Caguas, Puerto Rico, and came to the United States mainland to pursue an advanced education.
 She is, and has been for over two decades, a dedicated professional in pursuit of health equity for Latinos and other disadvantaged populations in the United States.
-From AIDS (the epidemic that drew her to public health) to diabetes, obesity causal explanations among minority women, to Latina breast cancer survivorship, her research and service are dedicated to engage minority communities in finding solutions to their health burdens.
+From AIDS (the epidemic that drew her to public health) to diabetes, and obesity causal explanations among minority women, to Latina breast cancer survivorship, her research and service are dedicated to engaging minority communities in finding solutions to their health burdens.

 She resides in Salt Lake City, Utah, with her husband and daughter.

-GJ Wilden, M.D.
+Dr. GJ Wilden, M.D.

 Dr. G.J.
 Willden grew up in the Gunnison Valley.
-He graduated from Snow College; then continued his undergraduate education at the University of Utah where he completed his Bachelor’s degree in Biology.
+He graduated from Snow College; and then continued his undergraduate education at the University of Utah where he completed his Bachelor’s degree in Biology.
 He graduated from the University Of Utah School Of Medicine in 2004.
 He subsequently completed a Family Medicine residency at McKay-Dee Hospital in Ogden, Utah before returning to the Gunnison Valley in 2007 to begin his medical practice.
 In 2012 Dr. Willden began practicing exclusively in the Emergency Department at Gunnison Valley Hospital and continues to enjoy providing medical care to those who present for emergency services.

 When not in the emergency room, Dr. Willden enjoys spending time with his wife, Emily, and their four children, working on his father’s farm, and living an active lifestyle.